Summer news from the range

 On June 1st, Washington ranchers began turning out their cows and calves onto summer grazing lands.
 Some of those lands overlap with territory home to Washington’s recovering wolves.
 And that’s where you’ll find livestock under the watchful eye of range riders co-sponsored by Conservation Northwest.

 This year we’re collaborating with even more cattle operations on the ground in wolf country to protect livestock and wolves.

-Working with the Washington Department of Fish & Wildlife (WDFW) and four ranchers from the Methow and Teanaway valleys, the Wenatchee area and Stevens County in northeast Washington, we’ll have at least six riders patrolling grazing allotments this season.
+Working with the Washington Department of Fish & Wildlife (WDFW) and five different ranchers from the Methow and Teanaway valleys, the Wenatchee area and Stevens and Ferry counties in northeast Washington, we’ll have at least five riders patrolling six grazing allotments this season.
 For the first time, they'll be covering the territory of five confirmed wolf packs (the Teanaway, Wenatchee, Lookout, Strawberry and Smackout packs) on horse, ATV and mountain bike working to minimize wolf-livestock conflict.

 Range riders work long, hard days in tough conditions, covering thousands of miles a season to make sure the cattle are calm and healthy and keep them away from wolves, the location of whom is often provided confidentially by WDFW through GPS and radio collar data.